NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Tower Shield Mastery.md

 **Prerequisites** Knight Vigilant Dedication
 * * *
 You've learned how to maximize the defensive abilities of your tower shield.
-You are constantly [[Conditions/Quickened|Quickened]] and can use the additional action only to [[Actions/Take Cover|Take Cover]] behind your tower shield after you have Raised it.
+You are constantly [[Quickened|Quickened]] and can use the additional action only to [[Actions/Take Cover|Take Cover]] behind your tower shield after you have Raised it.

 *Source: Pathfinder Lost Omens Knights of Lastwall* *OGL*